chrismilson/kagawa-ajet-website/client/src/pages/Destinations/ayagawa/ayagawa.md

 # Ayagawa - 綾川

-Located south-southeast of [Takamatsu](/takamatsu), Ayagawa is a semi-rural town host to roughly 25,000 people.
-The town offers little in the way of sightseeing, but plenty of famous udon shops populate the landscape.
-The northern part of Ayagawa (formerly known as Ryōnan) is more densely populated and contains the more urban aspects of the town.
-There is an AEON shopping mall, various brick-and-mortar stores, the city hall, and a lot of udon shops.
-The southern part —formerly Ayakami — is much less populated, but holds the majority of the town's more famous udon shops.
+Located south-southeast of [Takamatsu](/takamatsu), Ayagawa is a semi-rural town host toroughly 25,000 people.
+The town offers little in the way of sightseeing, butplenty of famous udon shops populate the landscape.
+The northern part of Ayagawa(formerly known as Ryōnan) is more densely populated and contains the more urbanaspects of the town.
+There is an AEON shopping mall, various brick-and-mortarstores, the city hall, and a lot of udon shops.
+The southern part —formerlyAyakami — is much less populated, but holds the majority of the town's morefamous udon shops.

 ## Tourist Attractions